zoalst/Speak3D/readme.md

   - Allow microphone access
   - Speak to your browser

-##Usage

-* enunciate all your words clearly

-* leave a pause between commands

-* leave a slight pause between words

-* to use negative numbers you can say 'negative' or 'minus' followed a number, do not pause between these words

-* example (.. will represent a slight pause): say 'create cube .. size .. one hundred fifty .. x .. minus twenty five'

 ## To Do

 	* a lot

 	* more geometries

 	* add parameters for color, dimensions, rotation, transparent, etc.

 	* problems with people talking fast

+	* geometries in motion

+	* ability to manipulate & remove geometries after they are created

-* documentation for usage & list of commands
+	* usage & list of commands

 	* display message when browser does not support speech recognition

 ## Authors